 - What is the required temperature resistance?

-As you review the questions above, you may estimate the technical specifications for your repair and choose the best kind of thread sealant for the task.
+As you review the questions above, you may estimate the technical specifications for your repair and choose the best kind of Industrial Thread Sealant for the task.
 Nonetheless, you must always depend on a reputable company to get high-quality products.

-How Do You Choose the Most Suitable Thread Sealant?
+How Do You Choose the Most Suitable Industrial Thread Sealant?

-You may choose the suitable thread sealant by clarifying the following queries!
+You may choose the suitable Industrial Thread Sealant by clarifying the following queries!

 1. Is the Pipe Metal or Plastic?